kai-niemi/roach-bank/bank-server/README.md

 The config can be overridden at startup time through the command line and by activating Spring profiles, which are:

 Database type, one of:

-  * psql-local - Enables PG-JDBC connecting to localhost (default)
+* crdb-local - Use CockroachDB JDBC driver connecting to localhost (default)
-  * psql-cloud - Enables PG-JDBC connecting to CockroachDB Cloud
+* crdb-cloud - Use CockroachDB JDBC driver connecting to CockroachDB Cloud
-  * crdb-local - Enables CockroachDB JDCB driver connecting to localhost
+* pgjdbc-local - Use PostgreSQL JDBC driver connecting to localhost
-  * crdb-cloud - Enables CockroachDB JDCB driver connecting to CockroachDB Cloud
+* pgjdbc-cloud - Use PostgreSQL JDBC driver connecting to CockroachDB Cloud
+* psql-local - Use PostgreSQL JDBC driver connecting to PostgreSQL on localhost

 Retry strategy, one of:

 * retry-client - Enables client-side retries with exponential backoff (default)
 * retry-driver - Enable JDBC driver level retries (requires crdb-local or crdb-cloud)
 * retry-savepoint - Enables client-side retries using savepoints
 * retry-none - Disable retries

 Change data capture and websocket push events, one of:

 * cdc-none - Enables synthetic CDC events (via AOP) for websocket push (default)
 * cdc-kafka - Enables Kafka subscriptions of CDC events for websocket push (requires CRDB, CDC, Kafka)
 * cdc-http - Enables HTTP subscriptions of CDC events for websocket push (requires CRDB and CDC)

 Optional:

-   * jpa - Enables JPA repositories over JDBC (default)
+* jpa - Enables JPA repositories over JDBC
 * outbox - Enables writing transfer requests to a transactional outbox table
 * dev - Enables debug features for Thymeleaf

 Note: Some features including CDC requires a CockroachDB enterprise license (trial).